 Best Meteor Showers to Watch in 2026

-The Perseid meteor shower peaks August 11–13, 2026 — about six weeks from now.
+The Perseid meteor shower peaks on the nights of August 11–13, 2026, and this year the peak falls on a new moon — the darkest sky the shower gets in years.
 Under a genuinely dark sky, observers regularly count 80 to 100 meteors per hour.
 Six more showers follow through December, including the Geminids on December 13–14, which typically outperform the Perseids on raw numbers but get overlooked because December is cold.
-This guide covers the 2026 calendar, how to watch each shower well, and the handful of items that actually improve the experience.
+The full 2026 calendar follows, with how to watch each shower well and the handful of items that actually improve the night.

 Why meteor showers happen